Table of Contents

 The main types are:

-- Sharp point screws: Used for wood, drywall, and general building
+- Sharp point screws (drywall screws): Used for wood, drywall, and general building

 Each type needs a different making process to work well for its job.